Golden Gate to Ancient Rus'. VI

 Slide24 illustrations of monasteries

-What did you notice? (monasteries are built near rivers, surrounded by walls, in the center there is a temple)
+What did you notice? (monasteries are built near rivers, surrounded by walls, with a temple in the center)

 The journey is coming to an end, it's time for us to return.